comododragon/linaii/README.md

 	* The script will download LLVM, CLANG, BOOST and Lina, prepare the folders and execute ```cmake```;
 	* It will ask before compiling if you want to apply some patches.
 Please read Section ***Troubleshooting*** for better understanding.
 In doubt, just press ENTER and the patches will be ignored.
 If compilation fails, you will have another chance to apply the patches;
 	* ***Every time the script is executed, the whole operation is re-executed (i.e. no incremental compilation with the script!);***
 	* Right after ```cmake``` and before starting the whole compilation process, the script will give you the option to abort the script and leave the project as is.
 At this point you will have the project ready to be compiled, where you can insert your modifications or fix some system-related problems regarding dependencies.
-Then, simply follow Section ***Manual Compilation*** from step ***9***;
+Then, simply follow Section ***Manual Compilation*** from step ***10***;
 	* If everything goes right, you should have the ```lina``` binary at ```/path/to/lina/build/bin/lina```.

 ### Manual Compilation

-The script simply executes the following steps automatically:
+The automatic compilation script simply executes the following steps:

 1. Make sure you read and understood the Section ***Setup*** (in other words, make sure that you have ```gcc```, ```zlib```, ```git``` and ```cmake```);
 2. Create your compilation folder and ```cd``` to it: